-The Library's original existing aluminum mini blinds are desperate for replacement.
-The majority are damaged, unable to be closed and/or opened and pose a safety risk due to broken pieces, cords, and falling pieces.
-They also are not effective in blocking the sun on hot summer days, hence making the spaces quite warm and requiring building maintenance to lower AC during the summer.
+The Library's original existing aluminum mini blinds are in need of replacement.
+The majority are damaged and unable to be closed and/or opened.
+They are also not effective in blocking the sun on hot summer days, hence making the spaces quite warm, requiring us to run the AC for longer periods during the summer.
 New blinds will allow for more controlled temperatures and will also be equipped with child safety features.
-The aluminum can be replaced with faux wood, which is less costly, more durable, and easier to wipe down for cleaning maintenance.